jexxa-projects/JexxaTutorials/TimeService/README.md

 ## Run the Application with console output ##

 Disabling of all infrastructure components can be done by property files.
 By convention, Jexxa tries to find a real implementation of infrastructure components such as a database or messaging system.
-If they are not configured, Jexxa falls back to dummy implementation that are suitable for local testing.
+If they are not configured, Jexxa falls back to dummy implementation that is suitable for local testing.

 ```console
 mvn clean install